Flickt/Project-Enchantment-Island-/README.md

 # Project-Enchantment-Island-
-A python text based game in developmnet but still playble
+A python text based game in developmnet but still playable